RazmikDev/Eco-Tools/README.md

 ### Performance & Memory
 #### Global cache for boxed values
-Structures in .NET Framework is a great and fast thing.
-But sometimes they can cause performance problems when they, for example, are frequently passed to methods that accepts only `Object` or interface parameters.
+Value types (structures) support in .NET Framework is a great and fast thing.
+But sometimes structures can cause performance problems when they, for example, are frequently passed to methods that accepts only `Object` or interface parameters.